Prime-Holding/rx_bloc/examples/reminders/app_spec.md

 <img src="assets/images/reminder_edit_options.png" width="350">
 <br/><br/>

-  - User can slide the reminder tile and see three options: Complete, Edit, Delete.
+  - User can slide the reminder tile and see 2 options: Complete/Incomplete, Delete.
-  - User can tap on the Edit button, but this functionality is not implemented and nothing happens.
   - User can slide back the reminder tile to hide the edit options, when doing this the reminder will not be updated.
+  - When a reminder is marked as completed, its color is changed to grey, so that the user knows, which reminders are completed.

 ### Reminder Completed